Energy Vault: Further company development

 In 2021, Energy Vault announced investments from Saudi Aramco Energy, and other existing investors.

 In February 2022, Energy Vault Holdings, Inc. began trading on the New York Stock Exchange following the business combination with Novus Capital Corporation II that raised approximately $235 million in gross proceeds additive to $107M and $50M license fees from Atlas Renewable.
 Atlas renewable being a subsidiary of China Tianying Inc, a company with core activities in energy production from waste processing.

 First generation of commercial gravitational batteries

 China

-The association with Atlas renewable quickly leads to a licensing agreement with chinese construction companies and local autorities to build a couple of streamlined energy vaults in Rudong (China), next to one of China Tianying's windfarms.
+The association with Atlas renewable quickly leads to a licensing agreement with Chinese construction companies and local authorities to build a couple of streamlined energy vaults in Rudong (China), next to one of China Tianying's windfarms.

 In the summer of 2023, the company announces starting commissioning of its first 25 MW/100 MWh battery in Rudong.
 A couple of month later, China Tianying announces a planned capacity upgrade up to 3.3GWh.